oroinc/documentation/backend/entities/crud.rst

 The Controllers
 ---------------

-You then need to create a controller class that comes with two actions: one that is called when a new task should be created, and one that is able to fetch an existing task to let the user modify its data:
+You then need to create a controller class that comes with two actions: one that is called when a new task should be created and one that can fetch an existing task to let the user modify its data:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Controller/TaskController.php

     namespace Acme\Bundle\DemoBundle\Controller;